alipzsh/knowledge-base/blind SQLi.md

 `SELECT SUBSTRING(password,{index},1) FROM users WHERE USERNAME='administrator') = '{c}' --`

-you should check every index, one by one for the new character, not the appended value.
+you should check every index, one by one for the new character.

 ## Error-based SQL injection

 use error messages to either extract or infer sensitive data from the database.
 The possibilities depend on the configuration of the database and the types of errors you're able to trigger.

 ### Exploiting blind SQL injection by triggering conditional errors